Someone has been captured and incapacitated. What do they do, cooperate with their captor or beg to be spared?

 "Send me to Siberia or shoot me dead."

-- Another with the Nazis: When Paris was fully occupied during WWII, the French destroyed the elevator to the Eiffel Tower, for the sole purpose of making life difficult for the Nazis if they decided to raise their flag on the tower.
+- When Paris was fully occupied during WWII, the French destroyed the elevator to the Eiffel Tower, for the sole purpose of making life difficult for the Nazis if they decided to raise their flag on the tower.
 Without an elevator, the Nazis would have to climb hundreds of stairs.

 - When Queen Mary I had Thomas Cranmer burned at the stake for heresy, he said his only regret was that he signed six recantations of his Protestant faith, going so far as to personally put his right hand into the torch that served as the instrument of his execution to punish it for signing those recantations in the first place.
 He didn't just take his martyrdom for his Protestant beliefs at the hands of Bloody Mary, he owned it, helping the popularity of the Protestant movement grow in the aftermath of his death.

 - Pretty much the MO of Japanese forces during World War II.
 There's a pretty good reason why there were much fewer prisoners taken in by the Allies, as they preferred death before surrender.
 This attitude actually triggered a Godzilla Threshold: given an invasion of the Japanese mainland would almost certainly result in the aforesaid taken much further (meaning any plan they had for a conventional invasion predicted mass casualties), the Americans instead decided to resort to a couple of atomic bombs in hopes the Japanese would see overwhelming force as a reason to stop.note